Three of the Big Four banks were ready with their data by July 1. Read more…

 Is sharing my financial data safe?

 Safety has been the main concern of the open banking debate.
 Financial institutions and other companies that participate in open banking will need to adhere to strict security standards when accessing and storing your data and will be subject to the privacy act.
-These organisations will also only be able to access your data at your request and do with it what you want.
+These organisations will also only be able to access your data at your request and do what you want with it.